csc301-fall-2021/team-project-11-nahdet-el-mahrousa/deliverable-1/planning.md

  * You must follow proper user story format (as taught in lecture) ```As a <user of the app>, I want to <do something in the app> in order to <accomplish some goal>```
  * User stories must contain acceptance criteria.
 Examples of user stories with different formats can be found here: https://www.justinmind.com/blog/user-story-examples/. **It is important that you provide a link to an artifact containing your user stories**.
  * If you have a partner, these must be reviewed and accepted by them

+1.
+As a starting up entrepreneur,
+I want to find an investor have interestes with my business, So that I could get financial supports.
+Given I do not have enough money to start my business, WHEN an investor give me financial supports.
+THEN I can focus on my project without concerning about living.

+2. As a starting up entrepreneur,
+I want to find a reliable agency or lawyer,
+So that I could prepare all legal pappers required for my business.
+Given legal documents are sent to my business,
+WHEN a lawyer reviewed and upgrade my papers,
+THEN the government gives me premission/certificate.

+3. As a starting up entrepreneur,
+I want to connect with previous starting up entrepreneurs, So that I could learn from their experience.
+Given I have a question and I do not know where to find the answer, WHEN I talk with another entrepreneur,
+THEN he shar his experience with me and help me.

+4. As an investor,
+I want to know more about situations of the starting up business in my area, So that I knew which business should I invest.
+Given I do not know what is the local trend,
+WHEN I read through data about starting up companys in my region, THEN I knew what options do I have.

+5. As an investor,
+I want to know the starting up business in my area,
+So that I could find out businesses that I am interested in.
+Given I do not know what starting up businesses do we have this year, WHEN I go to the campaign for financial supports,
+THEN I find out the company I have interestes.

 ----
 ## Intellectual Property Confidentiality Agreement